UniBwM-IFS-AILab/REAP/README.md

 We tested REAP using the following development environment.
 Deviation may not necessary cripple the system, but we cannot guarantee that it will work.
   - Windows 11
   - WSL2 instance (Ubuntu 20.04) (Installation instructions here: https://learn.microsoft.com/en-us/windows/wsl/install)
-  - ROS2 foxy installed on the same WSL2 Ubuntu instance (Installation instructions here: https://docs.ros.org/en/foxy/Installation.html)
+  - ROS2 galactic installed on the same WSL2 Ubuntu instance (Installation instructions here: https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html)

 ## Installation with Tarball